Updating SL1

 1. Go to the Appliance Manager page (System > Settings > Appliances).
 Note the list of SL1 appliances in your system.

-2. Go to the Device Manager page (Registry > Devices > Device Manager) and select the checkbox for each SL1 appliance in your SL1 system.
+2. Go to the Device Manager page (Devices > Classic Devices, or Registry > Devices > Device Manager in the classic SL1 user interface) and select the checkbox for each SL1 appliance in your SL1 system.
 This includes both primary and secondary Database Servers.

 3. In the Select Action drop-down list, select Change User Maintenance Mode: Enabled without Collection.
 This option puts the selected devices into user maintenance mode with collection disabled.
 The devices will remain in this state until you or another user disables user maintenance mode.